DarkShadow-hash/SLM-and-LLM-deployment-solution-on-CPU-architectures/README.md

 Large Language Models (LLMs) and Small Language Models (SLMs) such as GPT-4, LLaMA 2, and Phi-2 are transforming the way industries approach customer service, automation, content creation, and more.
 However, running these models usually requires expensive GPU hardware or reliance on cloud services.
 This becomes a challenge for smaller organizations, independent developers, and students who may not have access to high-performance hardware or sufficient budgets.

-Cloud solutions, while accessible, often bring issues like data privacy, latency, and recurring operational costs.
+Cloud solutions, while accessible, often bring issues like data privacy, latency and recurring operational costs.
 That’s why there's a growing need for tools that allow LLMs and SLMs to be run locally on standard CPU hardware, like a regular laptop, without compromising performance too heavily.
 Our project aims to solve this problem.

 _________________________________________________________________________________________
 ### Existing solutions: How are current tools addressing SLM and LLM deployment, and what are their limitations?